MEENA155/Circulate-the-values-of-N-variables/README.md

 PC
 Anaconda - Python 3.7
 ## Algorithm
-Step 1: Give a user defined function as def circulate():
+Step 1:
+Import def circulate.

-Step 2: Give a user defined function as def circulate():
+Step 2:
+Prepare the lists from each linear equations and assign in np.array()

+Step 3:
+Get the value from the user for the number of rotation

+Step 4:
-Step 3: give a list with an array of certain numbers Step 4: Using the slicing concept rotate the list
+Using the slicing concept rotate the list

-Step 5: Print the values
+Step 5:
+Add coding to the input value.

+Step 6:
-Step 6: Print the values
+Print the coding to get answer.

 ## Program:def circulate():
     n=int(input())
     l=[10,20,30,40,50,60]